Opinion | There’s nothing conservative about CPAC

 They will surely be instructed that their political opponents are really ruthless, inhuman enemies, bent on canceling and silencing them by any means necessary.

-By the systematic downplaying of the recent attack on the Capitol — and probably some wink and nudge approval — they will learn that the recourse to violence is permissible in politics, and that democracy is only valuable if it serves their ends.
+By the systematic downplaying of the recent attack on the Capitol — and probably some wink-and-nudge approval — they will learn that the recourse to violence is permissible in politics, and that democracy is valuable only if it serves their ends.

 From the attendance of eager presidential hopefuls such as Texas Sen. Ted Cruz and Missouri Sen. Josh Hawley, they will learn that exclusion, deception and the maximization of White grievance are the future of the GOP, and that encouraging sedition is not a shameful disqualification for the Oval Office.